fluxcd/website/content/en/docs/guides/flux-e2e.md

 ### 2. `flux diff kustomization`

 Users have an opportunity to inspect the change of a repository from the Flux CLI, ahead of where Flux actually applies it to the cluster.
-This new feature landed in Flux 0.26.

 Run `flux diff kustomization --path=./clusters/my-cluster flux-system` from the bootstrap repo, or point it at any other Flux Kustomization and the matching path in your configuration repository to observe what changes Flux will apply, even before they are committed and pushed.
 This takes account of the cluster state and so it can also be used at any time to check for drift on the cluster that Flux would revert back to the state in Git as soon as the Kustomization is reconciled, or at its next interval.